Undergradute Research Experience

 **Undergraduate Research Experience can only count as elective credit within the major and cannot substitute for required courses.
 If you have already fulfilled all of your major electives, the course will only count as general elective credit.
 If your major is not in SHPRS, please consult with your major advisor.

-Applications for fall 2024 are due March 27, 2024.
+Applications for spring 2025 are due October 18, 2024.

 Apply now